How Does a Home Equity Line of Credit Work?

 How Often Can the Interest Rate Change on a HELOC?

-If you have a variable-rate HELOC, your bank or credit union can increase your HELOC interest rate at any time.
-A HELOC's interest rate is tied to an index or formula that changes periodically.
-However, your bank or credit union must tell you your new rate on your periodic statement sent before your next payment's due date.
+If you have a variable-rate HELOC, your HELOC interest rate may change periodically according to an index formula and terms of your agreement.
+Your bank or credit union must tell you your new rate on your periodic statement sent before your next payment's due date.
 At BECU, your variable rate may change monthly depending on changes with the index.

 The Big Picture